Blendan/UhrenGenerator/README.md

-# UhrenGenerrator
+# UhrenGenerator
-This Generator is abel to gererate you a Clock an give you the raw HTML code of the Clock.
+This Generator allows you to customize the look of an analog clock and generates the HTML code of your style.

 ## How to use

-You can just play around wiht the values and colors bei cliking on them and changing them.
+You can play around with the values and colors by clicking on them and changing them.
-When your deon just hit Generate and coppy the code in a .html file.
+When you're done, just hit Generate and copy the code into an .html file.

-# Versions
+## Versions

-### Upcomming 1.0.1
+### Upcoming in 1.0.1
 - save directly as file
 - new look
-- sliders instad of text boxes
+- sliders instead of text boxes

-### 1.0.0
+### Initial Release - 1.0.0

-#### release